petergregg/Content/Blog/Articles/Create a Performance Test with BlazeMeter And JMeter.md

     ![BlazeMeter Logo](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/BlazeMeterExportJMeterScriptStep3.png)

-## Run the performance test in JMeter
+## Open the performance test in JMeter

 This section details how to run a performance test script in JMeter that was created and exported in BlazeMeter.